 Website Logistics

-You may already have a website in place but if you haven’t, or you are thinking of improving then you might find this section useful.
-A well-designed and constructed website is a key part to every business but also a total minefield!
-This is a quick guide on the services we use.
+You may already have a website, but if you don’t, or if you’re thinking about improving it, you might find this section useful.
+A well-designed and well-constructed website is crucial for every business, but it can also be a total minefield!
+This is a quick guide to the services we use.

 Website Domain Name